vinbyte/golang-simple-api/README.md

 3. Go to your $GOPATH/src/.
 Run `go get github.com/501army/golang-simple-api`
 4. Go to inside $GOPATH/src/github.com/501army/golang-simple-api
 5. Run `govendor install`
 6. You're ready to go.
-Run `go run main.go`
+Run `go run main.go`.
+Now your application is running in localhost:2323.
+7. Try to access `/v1` a message will appear.
+Try to access `v1/name` my name will appear :D